poftwaresatent/dt8014/README.md

   manager.
 You will need the development version in case your distribution distinguishes it from the runtime package.
 For example, under Debian just run `sudo apt-get install libgtk2.0-dev`.
-* Under [Macports][], setting up GTK+ is as easy as typing `sudo port install gtk2` on the command line.
+* For Mac OS X, the recommended way is to use [Macports][].
+This simplifies the GTK+ setup, all you then need is `sudo port install gtk2`.
 * Under Windows, there appear to be two commonly used setups.
-One is to rely on the [Cygwin][] setup (which may be used behind the scenes if you have set up Eclipse with CDT), the other one is to follow the [Win32 instructions][] on the GTK homepage.
-Note that you will need the **GTK+ 2.x** files, and that there is an all-in-one bundle that should give you all the dependencies as well.
+One is to rely on [Cygwin][] (which may be used behind the scenes if you have set up Eclipse with CDT -- but that does not mean it will be easy to extend with your needs for this course).
+The other alternative is to follow the [Win32 instructions][] on the GTK homepage (this sounds easier but I did not try it).
+Note that you will need to scroll down the page to the **GTK+ 2.x** files, and that there is an all-in-one bundle that should give you all the dependencies as well.

 Try to first compile and run the `test-gfx.cpp` and the `test-polydraw.cpp` examples from the `m3-computational-geometry` directory.
-To make sense of the code, read the comments in `gfx.hpp`.
+To make sense of the code, read the comments there and in `gfx.hpp`.

 The line intersection program illustrated during the lecture is called `example-line-intersection.cpp`.
 It allows you to drag line segment